Relationships

 As Azem, their relationship was a love triangle and unrequited to the end.
 She left to try to find an answer before Hythlodaeus sacrificed himself.
 She was unable to deal with the grief when she learned she was too late and gave up.
 It was not a heroic death, and she failed to keep her promise to save him.
 Hades saw it as a betrayal that she wasn't strong enough to stay for all of them, and for him.

-Hatsu started to recognize some of her memories as Azem after spending time in the recreation of Amaurot.
+Hatsu started to recognize some of her memories as Azem after spending time in the recreation of Amaurot with Emet.
 It was the place she remembered, the place she had been searching for all this time.
-She began to want the Rejoining more than ever and hid away as a half-turned sin eater for a time.
 She struggled with her guilt, her attachments both past and present; but in the end, she chose to fight back for those she could yet save.

 During the events of Elpis, Hatsu faces her friends and tearfully apologizes to Hades and Hythlodaeus for selfishly running away.
-Secretly, she intended to end her life after everything was done so she could reunite with them in another life.
 At Ultima Thule, she finally accepts her responsibilities as a Warrior of Light/Azem and chooses to live for a new promise that she made.
-From then on, she lived in the present and no longer carried the distant look in her eyes.

 Hatsu specialized in restoring antique jewelry and often needed Tataru's knowledge in the lapidary arts, thus becoming business partners and childhood friends.
 They used to be as close as sisters before Hatsu awoke as a Warrior of Light.
 Tataru pushed herself to learn spell casting not only to be more useful to the Scions, but it was also an attempt to bridge the gap between the two of them.
 The distance saddened both of them greatly.